Orthodontic RelapseAn Overview

 Treatment Options for Orthodontic Relapse

-Traditional braces, self-litigating braces, or clear aligners may be used to correct an orthodontic relapse.
+Traditional braces, self-ligating braces, or clear aligners may be used to correct an orthodontic relapse.
 Other patients may only need to use a retainer to adjust their teeth.

 Invisalign for Orthodontic Relapse